 Breathe Counselling proudly supports House of Grace orphanage in Myanmar.
-As our contribution to the developing world, we believe this is a worthy investment.
-Know that when you receive support from Breathe Counselling, you are supporting others.
+As our contribution to the developing world, it is our honour to serve such a worthy cause.
 Myanmar (formerly Burma) is a Southeast Asian nation of more than 100 ethnic groups, bordering India, Bangladesh, China, Laos and Thailand.
 Yangon (formerly Rangoon), the country’s largest city, is home to bustling markets, numerous parks and lakes, and the towering, gilded Shwedagon Pagoda, which contains Buddhist relics and dates to the 6th century.

 Myanmar has a history of political upheaval, religious and ethnic conflict and human rights ‘horror stories’.
 The latest humanitarian fiasco in Myanmar is the present military coup.
 In addition to this there has been a recent refugee crisis amongst minority groups, namely the Rohingya Muslims.
 More than 420,000 terrified Rohingyas crossed the border from Myanmar into Bangladesh escaping the Myanmar Military.
 More than 6,700 Rohingya Muslims were shot, burned and beaten to death in the first month of the brutal campaign against them that began in Myanmar’s Rakhine state in August 2017.
 According to this estimate this included at least 730 children, some plucked from their mothers’ arms to be murdered.
 It is considered to be the worst refugee crisis in decades.

 House of Grace